-- 1. Absences must be limited to two (2) days of the total semester days. - 2.
+- 1. Absences must be limited to two (2) days of the total semester. - 2.
 2nd absence: student will be required to meet with the Instructor and the Director/Associate Dean of Nursing and Allied Health to formalize a plan of correction and will be placed on attendance probation. - 3.
-3rd absence: student will be evaluated (case by case) and may be withdrawn from the VN Program. - 4.
-4th absence: student is withdrawn from the VN Program, no exceptions. - 5.
+3rd absence: student will be evaluated (case by case) and may be withdrawn from the Fast Track Vocational Nursing Program. - 4.
+4th absence: student is withdrawn from the Fast Track Vocational Nursing Program, no exceptions. - 5.
 A no-call-no-show for lecture counts as two (2) lecture absences.
-One more absence after a no-call-no-show, the student is withdrawn from the VN Program-No exceptions.
+One more absence after a no-call-no-show, the student is withdrawn from the Fast Track Vocational Nursing Program-No exceptions.

-Make-up course work for lectures missed due to absenteeism is permitted and credit is given.
+Make-up course work for missed lectures permitted and credit is given.
 Makeup work does not remove the number of absences.
 Students are responsible for contacting the instructor to arrange time with the instructor to make-up missed work and exams.
 The make-up assignment will be at the discretion of the instructor.
 Make-up assignments are due the Monday following the absence.